University of Newcastle

 - An awareness of and openness to cultural diversity and a capacity for self-reflection.

-- Interpersonal skills to operate in complex organisations and environments, including leadership capability and capability to work effectively in teams.
+- Interpersonal skills to operate in complex organisations and environments, including leadership capability and the ability to work effectively in teams.

 - Proficiency in the utilisation of information and technology in business and organisational contexts.